tintoy/msbuild-project-tools-vscode/README.md

 ## Installation

-To install this extension, [download](https://github.com/tintoy/msbuild-project-tools-vscode/releases/) the VSIX package for the latest experimental release and install it by choosing "Install from VSIX" from the menu on the top right of the extensions panel.
+You can install this extension from the [VS marketplace](https://marketplace.visualstudio.com/items?itemName=tintoy.msbuild-project-tools), or simply [download](https://github.com/tintoy/msbuild-project-tools-vscode/releases/latest) the VSIX package for the latest release and install it by choosing "Install from VSIX" from the menu on the top right of the extensions panel.

 ## Limitations

 * This extension uses the NuGet v3 API to resolve package names and versions.
 The API is pretty slow, unfortunately; I'll try to improve performance / result caching in the next release.
-* Intellisense is not currently available for properties, items, and targets that only have conditions evaluating to `false` as they are not technically defined in the project.
-I'll see what I can do about this in the next release.
+* Intellisense is not currently available for items with conditions evaluating to `false` as they are not present in the MSBuild project at runtime.
+I've fixed this for properties, so there's definitely a way forward; hopefully in the next release.

 ## Questions / bug reports